Skip to content

 The main differences between the Tour V5 generation of rangefinders and the Tour V6 are in improved technology.

-Consistantly updating technology is a signature Bushnell Golf move.
+Consistently updating technology is a signature Bushnell Golf move.
 In these golf devices those updates include:

 • Updated PinSeeker with Jolt target confirmation

-• Updated range 500+ yards to the flag
+• Updated range of up to 1,300 yards

 • Brighter, clearer optics than previous generations